List of Chainsaw Man characters: Yakuza

 A former Public Safety hunter who works with the yakuza and is Samurai Sword's handler.
 She has a contract with the Snake Devil, allowing her to summon it in exchange for one of her fingernails.
-After Samurai Sword's defeat, her devil commits suicide with her per contract with the Gun Devil before being bought to the authorities.
+After Samurai Sword's defeat, her devil commits suicide with her per contract with the Gun Devil before being brought to the authorities.
 Her corpse is later used alongside her contract by Makima to counter the Gun Devil.